-Logs into the OpenVPN Cloud administration portal and configures the HQ network
+Sign in to the OpenVPN Cloud administration portal and configure the HQ network

 Owen uses the guide shown here to configure the first network.
 Multiple network subnets can be configured for the same Network.

-Checks that the Access is set to full mesh
+Check that access is set to full mesh

-Installs Connector software & connects to OpenVPN Cloud
+Install connector software and connect to OpenVPN Cloud

-A guide to installing OpenVPN 3 client and connecting to OpenVPN Cloud is shown at: Installing Network Connector – Linux
+A guide to installing the OpenVPN client and connecting to OpenVPN Cloud is shown at: Installing Network Connector – Linux

 IP forwarding is the ability for an operating system to accept incoming network packets on one interface, recognize that it is not meant for the system itself, but that it should be passed on to another network, and then forwards it accordingly.
 This is what you need when you have for example a system setup that is sitting between two different networks and needs to pass traffic between them.
 On pretty much any Linux system, barring a few exceptions, this can be accomplished by editing the /etc/sysctl.conf file and adding or uncommenting a specific line.
 To enable IP forwarding on Ubuntu/Debian, for example, see, Enable IPv4 forwarding.
 Check IPv6 forwarding as well if needed : https://wiki.gentoo.org/wiki/IPv6_router_guide